tosdr/tosdr.org/topics/README.md

 #data-export
 Data portability
 Can you get your data back?
+It must be in the terms, otherwise it's not a point because it's only a feature that they can remove any time they want.

 #suspension
 Suspension and Censorship